harsh242bu/RPG_Game_in_Java/src/README.txt

 ItemInventory.java - Represents list of items

-Following classes are sub classes of Item.java class.
+Following classes are subclasses of Item.java class.
 These class represents specific items in the game.

     Spell.java - Contains attribute specific to Spell Armor.java - Contains attribute specific to Armor